Romania, Bulgaria & Turkey Discovery

 Day 13

 Konya / CappadociaWake up in Konya, a traditional Turkish city that's closely linked with the whirling dervish sect of Islam developed in the 13th century by Celaleddin Rumi, considered one of Islam's greatest Sufi mystics.
-Take an opportunity to visit the Mevlana Museum and stretch your legs in town before hitting the road to Cappadocia.
+Visit the Mevlana Museum and stretch your legs in town before hitting the road to Cappadocia.
 Keep an eye out for the fairy chimneys, the hallmarks of Cappadocia's otherworldly landscape, as you drive across the Anatolian plains.
 Stop enroute at one of the underground cities that once provided a safe haven in times of war or persecution.
 Arrive in the Cappadocian town of Ugrup in the late afternoon and take a sunset valley walk before settling in for the evening.
 This evening, you'll be treated to a stay in a local cave hotel that Cappadocia is famous for here.

 -